cerndb/flume-ng-audit-db/README.md

 * Interceptors that can modify events produced in the source:
     * DropNoJSONEventsInterceptor: drop all events which are not of the class JSONEvents.
     * JSONEventToCSVInterceptor: convert JSONEvents into normal Flume Events which body is a CSV with the values.
 Headers are copied.
 No JSONEvents are not touched.
     * DropDuplicatedEventsInterceptor: drop duplicated events.
 It only checks with the last "size" events.
-WARNING: this interceptor will drop events in case transaction to channel fails or agent is restarted.
+WARNING: this interceptor will drop events in case transaction to channel fails.
+In case the agent is restarted, hash for last events is lost so duplicates can appear.
 * For some sinks, you may need to implement a custom parser for Flume Events:
     * JSONtoAvroParser: for Kite sink, this parser converts Flume Events which body is JSON into Avro records.
     * JSONtoElasticSearchEventSerializer: for Elasticsearch sink, this parser converts Flume Events which body is JSON into Elasticsearch XContentBuilder.